cdg1010/cdg1010.github.io/v3/manual/Templates.md

 #### Universal Render Pipeline

 The Universal Render Pipeline Template configures Project settings for Projects where performance, wide platform support, and ease of customizing graphics are the primary considerations.

 This Template uses the following Unity features:

-* Universal Render Pipeline (URP): a prebuilt Scriptable Render Pipeline that is quick and easy to customize, and lets you create optimized graphics across a wide range of platforms.
+* **Universal Render Pipeline (URP)**: A prebuilt Scriptable Render Pipeline that is quick and easy to customize, and lets you create optimized graphics across a wide range of platforms.
 URP also includes an optimized 2D renderer complete with 2D lights and pixel perfect rendering, and an integrated post-processing solution.
 For more information on URP, see the URP documentation.

-* Shader Graph: a tool that allows you to create shaders using a visual node editor instead of writing code.
+* **Shader Graph**: a tool that allows you to create shaders using a visual node editor instead of writing code.
 For more information on Shader Graph, see the Shader Graph documentation.

-The template contains the following:
+The Template contains the following:

-* A sample Scene that contains examples of how to configure lighting settings, Materials, Shaders, and post-processing effects in URP
+* A sample Scene that contains examples of how to configure lighting settings, Materials, Shaders, and post-processing effects in URP.

-* Several preconfigured Universal Render Pipline Assets that let you quickly swap between graphics quality levels
+* Several preconfigured URP Assets that let you quickly swap between graphics quality levels.

-* Presets that have been optimized for use with URP
+* Presets optimized for use with URP.

 ### Learning Templates